oracle/node-oracledb/doc/api.md

 connection to the node-oracledb driver, which in turn returns it via `getConnection()`.
-When node-oracledb is built with Oracle client 12.2, then the value of the `poolPingInterval` attribute described below is ignored and no explicit ping is executed.
+When node-oracledb is built with Oracle client 12.2, then the value of the `poolPingInterval` attribute described below is ignored and no explicit ping is executed because it is not needed.

-With Oracle client 12c and earlier, when a pool [`getConnection()`](#getconnectionpool) is called and the connection has been idle in the pool for at least `60` seconds then an internal "ping" will be performed first to check the aliveness of the
+With Oracle client 12.1 and earlier, when a pool [`getConnection()`](#getconnectionpool) is called and the connection has been idle in the pool for at least `60` seconds then an internal "ping" will be performed first to check the aliveness of the